Causes and Fixes Toyota P0136 OBDII Error Code

 The main cause of a Toyota P0136 error code is a faulty downstream oxygen sensor.

-Faulty wiring with an open or short can cause the same issue.
+Faulty wiring such as an open or short can cause the same issue.

-A faulty onboard computer (ECM) can also cause problems, but this is rare.
+A faulty onboard computer (ECM/PCM) can also cause problems, but this is rare.

 How To Fix a Toyota P0136 OBDII Error Code